 Dabrafenib (da braf’ e nib) is an orally available, small molecule inhibitor of certain mutated forms of BRAF kinase, a serine/threonine kinase that is frequently mutated in patients with malignant melanoma and other solid tumors.
 BRAF is an isoform of RAF, an early step in the mitogen-activated protein (MAP) kinase pathway which is an important cascade of kinases (RAS-RAF-MEK-ERK) that controls cell activation, growth and proliferation.
 Mutated forms of BRAF can cause dysregulation of cell growth resulting in tumor progression.
-Clinical trials of dabrafenib in patients with advanced melanoma have shown that it prolongs progression free survival in humans, but the effect seemed to be limited to patients with BRAF V600E mutation.
-Dabrafenib was approved for use in the United States in 2013.
-It is currently indicated as a single agent for treatment of unresectable or metastatic melanoma with the BRAF V600E mutation and, in combination with trametinib, for patients with advanced melanoma with BRAF V600E or V600K mutations.
+Clinical trials of dabrafenib in patients with advanced melanoma have shown that it prolongs progression free survival in humans, but the effect seemed to be limited to patients with the BRAF V600E mutation.
+Dabrafenib was approved for use in the United States in 2013 and the combination of dabrafenib with trametinib (a inhibitor of MEK, a kinase active downstream of BRAF in the MAP kinase pathway) in 2014.
+Dabrafenib is currently indicated as a single agent for treatment of unresectable or metastatic melanoma with the BRAF V600E mutation, and in combination with trametinib for patients with advanced melanoma with BRAF V600E or V600K mutations.
 Dabrafenib is available in capsules of 50 and 75 mg under the brand name Tafinlar.
-The recommended dose is 150 mg twice daily.
+The recommended dose is 150 mg orally twice daily.
 Common side effects include hyperkeratosis, skin rash, headache, fever, alopecia and peripheral neuropathy.
 Uncommon, but potentially severe side effects include serious skin toxicity including squamous cell carcinoma, venous thrombosis, cardiomyopathy, ocular toxicities and serious febrile reactions.
-Dabrafenib may cause a paradoxical stimulation of wild-type BRAF which may account for some of its adverse effects, including hyperkeratosis and squamous cell skin cancer.
+Dabrafenib may cause a paradoxical stimulation of wild-type BRAF which may account for some of its adverse effects, including hyperkeratosis, squamous cell skin cancer and tumor progression in patients with melanoma that have BRAF-wild type mutations.
+The paradoxical effects of dabrafenib are less frequent when it is combined with trametinib.

 Mechanism of Injury